dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/23 - Tuesday
+Rejected by Thorn, asked for feedback, won't provide any due to volume.
+Also got rejected by Level, but I did terrible in that interview.
+Read a really great blog post on Medium by a HR grad on ho wto get a job after a bootcamp: https://medium.freecodecamp.org/5-key-learnings-from-the-post-bootcamp-job-search-9a07468d2331.

 ## 1/22 - Monday
 "Do something today that your future self would be proud of."
 A quote Tim Ferriss reposted on Instagram.
 Today, signed up for interviewing.io (in Beta right now), and it gives a discount for InterviewCake.
 May take a look at one of these to practice techinical interviews.